thomazyazima/thomazyazima.github.io/week-2/1-cultural-assignment.md

 ## Learning Competencies
 - Practice sharing vulnerability with the people in your cohort
 - Identify your biggest fear
-- Describe what you would tell your friend if they shared a fear with you.
+- Describe what you would tell your friend if they shared a fear with you

 ## Release 0: Consider the question:
 **What scares you the most about being at DBC?**